-Requirement Compliance level Explanation and evidence Changes made in FY 2021 Planned improvement activities Prin ciple 7: Remunerate fairly and responsibly 7.1 A profit-to-member superannuation fund must have policies and practices in place to attract and retain highly competent people, assessed relative to the size, nature and complexity of the fund.
+Requirement Compliance level Explanation and evidence (copy in links and/or supply documents) Changes made in FY22 Planned improvement activities Pri nciple 7: Remunerate fairly and responsibly 7.1 A profit-to-member superannuation fund must have policies and practices in place to attract and retain highly competent people, assessed relative to the size, nature and complexity of the fund.
 These policies and practices must be consistent with its responsibilities for maximising members' retirement outcomes and encouraging and rewarding ethical practices and behaviour.
 Full AustralianSuper recognises that effective recruitment practices are critical to its success.
 Effective recruitment depends on finding people with the necessary skills, expertise and qualifications to deliver the Fund's strategic objectives and the ability to make a positive contribution to the values and aims of the organisation.
 AustralianSuper's recruitment policies and practices are designed to identify and remove biases, ensure that an equitable and transparent recruitment process is adhered to and that a consistent recruitment experience is provided to all candidates, including existing employees and contractors.
-AustralianSuper's Code of Conduct Framework and Culture and Conduct Framework set out behaviours expected of colleagues and encourage ethical practices and behaviours.
-A range of opportunities are available for all colleagues at AustralianSuper to learn and develop and AustralianSuper encourages all colleagues to undertake some targeted development each year to meet specific needs.
-AustralianSuper's Colleague Development Policy requires all colleagues to undertake regular risk and compliance training and some roles have CPD requirements.
-AustralianSuper supports colleagues in accessing development and training to maintain relevant accreditation.
-Refer to: australiansuper.com/about-us >> Reports >> Annual reports (for information on our people and culture focus and a summary of the Fund's remuneration practices) Prin ciple 8: Strong investment governance practices 8.1 A profit-to-member superannuation fund must design and manage appropriate investment strategies having regard to member demographics and circumstances during both the accumulation and decumulation phases.
-Full AustralianSuper investment strategies and objectives are reviewed at least annually.
-Changes are made to meet emerging member requirements and the Fund's objectives of providing the best possible retirement outcome for all members.
+AustralianSuper's Code of Conduct Framework and Culture and Conduct Framework set out behaviours expected of colleagues and encourage risk-appropriate, ethical practices and behaviours which are consistent with our responsibility for maximising our members' retirement outcomes.
+A range of opportunities are available for all colleagues at AustralianSuper to learn and develop and AustralianSuper encourages all colleague Development Policy requires all colleagues to undertake regular risk and compliance training and other core business training, and some roles have continuing professional development (CPD) requirements.
+AustralianSuper supports colleagues in accessing development and training to maintain relevant accreditation and provides study assistance, supporting colleagues to undertake relevant formal courses of study that lead to a recognised qualification.
+The Fund has numerous ways to celebrating exceptional instances of the AustralianSuper values in action.
+Values thank you cards are available to recognise the actions of colleagues who put the values into action.
+Refer to: australiansuper.com/about-us > Reports >> Annual reports (for information on our people and culture focus and a summary of the Fund's remuneration practices) Pri nciple 8: Strong investment governance prac tices 8.1 A profit-to-member superannuation fund must design and manage appropriate investment strategies having regard to member demographics and circumstances during both the accumulation and decumulation phases.
+Full AustralianSuper's investment strategies and objectives are reviewed at least annually.
+Changes are made to meet emerging member requirements and the Fund's purpose of helping members achieve their best financial position in retirement.
 When reviewing the investment objectives, our strategic asset allocation review considers factors such as member demographics and cashflow projections, typical investment horizons, market conditions, liquidity and switching activity.
-Investment strategies are also reviewed periodically in response to changing circumstances, for example market conditions and assistance to members under the Early Release provisions both last year and in FY 2021.
+Investment strategies are also reviewed periodically in response to changing circumstances, for example, market conditions.
+Refer to: australiansuper.com/investments australiansuper.com/investments/your-investment-options australiansuper.com/-/media/australian-super/files/tools-and-advice/forms-and-fact-sheets/investment/ guides/investment-guide.pdf

-This information may be general financial advice which doesn't take into account your personal objectives, situation or needs.
-Before making a decision about AustralianSuper, you should think about your financial requirements and refer to the relevant Product Disclosure Statement, available at australiansuper.com/pds or by calling 1300 300 273.
-AustralianSuper Pty Ltd ABN 94 006 457 987, AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898.
+This may include general financial advice which doesn't take into account your personal objectives, financial situation or needs.
+Before making a decision consider if the information is right for you and read the relevant Product Disclosure Statement, available at australiansuper.com/pds or by calling 1300 300 273.
+A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
+Find the TMDs at australiansuper.com/tmd AustralianSuper Pty Ltd ABN 94 006 457 987, AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898.